 Circa late 1939 or early 1940, Foran jumped to Universal, where he worked in serials, horror films, musicals, and Abbott and Costello comedies.
 There, he starred in two cliffhangers, WINNERS OF THE WEST (Universal, 1940; 13 chapters) and RIDERS OF DEATH VALLEY (Universal, 1941; 15 chapters), both of which were directed by veterans Ford Beebe and Ray Taylor.

 PRIVATE BUCKAROO (Universal, 1942) had Foran with the Andrews Sisters and the Harry James Orchestra.
-He was with Bud Abbott and Lou Costello in KEEP 'EM FLYING (Universal, 1941) and IN THE NAVY (Universal, 1941).
-As "Bronco Bob Mitchell", he parodied a Hollywood western hero who was afraid of horses in the Abbott and Costello RIDE 'EM COWBOY (Universal, 1942), which also featured Johnny Mack Brown and a small role as a bus driver for onetime Universal cowboy star Bob Baker.
+He's with Bud Abbott and Lou Costello in KEEP 'EM FLYING (Universal, 1941) and IN THE NAVY (Universal, 1941).
+As "Bronco Bob Mitchell", he parodied a Hollywood western hero who was afraid of horses in Abbott and Costello's RIDE 'EM COWBOY (Universal, 1942), which also featured Johnny Mack Brown and a small role as a bus driver for onetime Universal cowboy star Bob Baker.
 Foran also did several "outdoorsy" epics featuring Leo Carrillo and Andy Devine and one of those, ROAD AGENT (Universal, 1941), was a western.
 And of course, Foran did several Universal horror films: HORROR ISLAND (Universal, 1941), THE MUMMY'S HAND (Universal, 1940), and the followup, THE MUMMY'S TOMB (Universal, 1942).
 Hans Wollstein adds that Foran's last Universal film under contract was HE'S MY GUY, produced in late 1942.

 By the mid 1940s, Dick Foran's leading man days were over --- he had grown older and roles were less frequent.
 An example from this period is his portrayal of "Sergeant Quincannon" in John Ford's FORT APACHE (RKO, 1948).